-The food market along with hot food also offers fruit shakes (quite weak, not the greatest shakes) a variety of cold salad and buffet style local food which is much cheaper compared to the expensive restaurants.
+The food market along with hot food also offers fruit shakes, a variety of cold salad and buffet style Laotian food which is much cheaper than the expensive restaurants in Luang Prabang.
 Also a good option for vegetarians on a budget.

 10. Visit Kuang Si Waterfall

-The place is absolutely magnificent with the blue waterfall pools in the jungle, perfect for a cooling swim.
+The place is absolutely magnificent with the turkoise waterfall pools in the jungle, perfect for a cooling swim.
 So don’t forget your swimsuit and GoPro (or similar), you’ll love it there!

-We spent there all day cooling down in the natural pools, hiking to the top of the waterfall and just relaxing in the beautiful nature.
-Food options there are minimal plus expensive so put together a little picnic.
+We spent all day cooling down in the natural pools, hiking to the top of the waterfall and relaxing in the beautiful nature.
+Food options here are minimal plus expensive so put together a little picnic.